MicrosoftDocs/dynamics-365-fraud-protection/content/data-upload.md

 ## Data types

-Dynamics 365 Fraud Protection can analyze historical data about the following entities.
+Fraud Protection can analyze historical data about the following entities.
 This data can be uploaded through either the website or the application programming interface (API).
 In the Evaluate and Protect experiences, we recommend that you upload at least six months of data.
 Any chargeback data that is submitted should correspond directly to the purchase data that is uploaded.

 - Purchase data